 Dr. Fernandez-Fernandez is course leader in PHT 6715: Essentials of Biomechanics and Kinesiology, and PHT 6813: Gender Issues in Physical Therapy.
 She also teaches in PHT 6915: Prosthetics and Orthotics, PHT 6817: Pediatrics I; and PHT 6819: Pediatrics II, and helps in other classes as needed.
 She is involved in the t-DPT program teaching PHT 7845: Pediatric Client Management, and in the PhD program as dissertation faculty and in independent study courses.
-She also teaches for the neurologic residency program, in the Contemporary Management of CNS Injury course, where she covers neurological diseases acquired in childhood/birth.
+She also teaches for the neurologic residency program, where she covers neurological diseases acquired in childhood/birth.
 In 2021, she received the NSU College of Health Care Sciences Faculty Award for Excellence in Teaching.

 Scholarly Activities and Interests

 Dr. Fernandez-Fernandez’s research interests are based on her dual professional background as a physical therapist and an engineer.
 Her research areas encompass pediatrics, biomechanics, clinical decision-making, educational innovation, and applications of nanotechnology and theranostics in cancer.
 She has published multiple peer-reviewed manuscripts, as listed in her Google Scholar profile linked above; she has written book chapters related to nanotechnology and pediatric physical therapy; and she has authored and presented abstracts and proceedings in national and international conferences.
 In 2015, she received the NSU College of Health Care Sciences Excellence in Faculty Scholarship Award, and she currently has grant funding from several internal and external sources including the National Science Foundation.
 In 2023, she received the National Association of Neonatal Therapists Excellence in Research Award.

 Areas of Practice